mapo121/FOX-Functional-OMIC-eXploration_cpy/README.md

 ---

 Let me know if you need further customization or changes!
-Email: maposotl@unmc.edu
+Email: mapostol@unmc.edu